andywaite/unusable-podcast/podcasts/019-hicks-law.md

 number: "019"
 title: "Hick's Law"
 date: 2020-10-10T12:18:16+01:00
 description: "What is Hick's Law?
-In this episode we discuss static website generators, & keeping things simple."
+In this episode we discuss static website generators, &amp; keeping things simple."
 mp3: "019-hicks-law.mp3"
 duration: 00:43:26
 ---

 What is Hick's Law?
-In this episode we discuss static website generators, & keeping things simple.
+In this episode we discuss static website generators, &amp; keeping things simple.

 Other things we talk about:
  - Wizards